 However, with the past raids on pharmacies and clinics selling human growth hormone injections illegally online it seems that some physicians wrote prescriptions for human growth hormone injections to anyone who could pay the price without ever meeting or examining the patients.
 The patients were also not instructed on how to properly reconstitute and administer what they purchased.
 I consider practicing medicine in this fashion as unethical as well as dangerous to the patient.

 Even if the product has a brand name label it still may be fake.
-You cannot be sure of what is actually in the vial or ampule even though it may appear unopened and authentic.
+You cannot be sure of what is actually in the vial, ampule, or pen device even though it may appear unopened and authentic.

 Also, if the price is much less than the usual price of the legitimate injections purchased at your local pharmacy there is a very good chance the product is not authentic.
-After all, human growth hormone are expensive and online sellers cannot go to Eli Lily, Genentech, etc., and buy them at a deep discount, and they certainly aren't going to sell them for less than they paid for them.
+After all, human growth hormone injections are expensive and online sellers cannot go to Eli Lily, Genentech, etc., and buy them at a deep discount, and they certainly aren't going to sell them for less than they paid for them.
 Their main goal is to make profit and they would make no profit if they sold real HGH injections at a discounted price.

 One should use their good common sense when considering purchasing the injections online.
 If your doctor tells you that you need to take HGH injections he should write you a prescription that you can fill at your local pharmacy or you should be able to buy them at your doctor's office.